-12.1.11 Collegiate Divisional Championships
+12.1.11 Collegiate Divisional Championships Nationals Qualification Events

-a) USA Climbing shall be responsible for the organization and execution of a Collegiate Divisional Championship for each Collegiate Division for each of the Lead/Top Rope and Boulder Disciplines.
+- a) USA Climbing shall be responsible for the organization and execution of a set of Collegiate Divisional Championship for Nationals Qualification Events where each Collegiate Division for each of event includes the Lead/Top Rope and Boulder Disciplines. - b) There should be ten (10) to fifteen (15) Collegiate Nationals Qualification Events. - c) The Collegiate Nationals Qualification Events are subject to Sport Discretion (Rule 1.9.2).